aikodigital/teste-android-estagio-v1/README.md

 npx expo start
 ~~~~

-- Remember, your device needs to have "Expo Go" installed.
+- Remember, your device needs to have "Expo Go" installed and configurate ambient variables.

 ## Tools Used